 Almond butter has four times more vitamin E than peanut butter.
 Vitamin E is a fat-soluble vitamin known for its antioxidant properties.
 As an antioxidant, vitamin E offers protection to cells against free radical molecules.
-These molecules may play a role in the development of heart disease and cancer.
+These molecules may play a role in the development of heart disease and cancer, says NIH.
 In addition to protecting your cells, vitamin E is also important for immune health.

-Minerals are essential nutrients your body needs to function properly; they include calcium, iron, potassium, and zinc.
-When comparing the two nut butters, almond butter is a better source of these minerals.
-Calcium supports bone health, while iron is important for the transport of oxygen in your body.
-Potassium is necessary for maintaining fluid balance in your muscles.
-Zinc supports the immune system and helps prevent sickness, as well as aids in healing wounds.
+Of the two nut butters, almond butter is a better source of calcium, which supports bone health.
+Almond butter also contains more iron, important for the transport of oxygen in your body, and potassium, necessary for maintaining fluid balance in your muscles.
+Almond butter is also the winner with zinc content, which supports the immune system and helps prevent sickness, as well as aids in healing wounds.